 - Follow the guidelines for the appeals process.
-Various appeals committees will have deadlines when forms need to be handed in.
+Appeal committees have specific deadlines for when forms need to be handed in.

 - Follow the policies of programs, departments, the School of Graduate Studies, and the appeals committees.
 Failure to do so will adversely affect the outcome of the case.

 - Present evidence to support allegations of bias or discrimination.

 - Develop an argument that is coherent and focused.